LSSTDESC/firecrown/docs/sacc_usage.rst

-**What are Mixed-Type Measurements?**: In the context of Firecrown, "mixed-type measurements" refers to a tracer being associated with measurement types from **different measurement sets** (e.g., both source types and lens types, or galaxy measurements mixed with CMB measurements).
+**What are Mixed-Type Measurements?**: In the context of Firecrown, "mixed-type measurements" refers to a tracer being associated with measurement types from **different measurement sets** (e.g., both source types and lens types).

 **Within the same set is allowed**: A tracer **may** have multiple measurement types as long as they belong to the same measurement set.
 For example: